nla-group/ABBAj.jl/README.md

 ABBA (Adaptive Brownian bridge-based aggregation) is a symbolic time series representation method introduced by Elsworth Steven and Stefan Güttel, which archives time-series compression and discretization by transforming time series into a symbolic representation.
 The package provides lightweight Julia implementation of the ABBA method, also use ParallelKMeans.jl to achieve speedup the digitization.

 ## Installation
-You can simply install the stable version of this package by simply running in Julia:
+You can simply install the stable version of this package by running in Julia:

 ```julia
 pkg> add ABBAj